 Read more from David Zweig

-Dawn manages China Water Risk’s extensive network of partners and contributors as well as conducts research and analyses on water related issues.
-Dawn was previously working in a global investment bank analysing and mitigating non-financial risk in Asia Pacific.
+Dawn manages China Water Risk’s extensive network of partners and contributors as well as conducts research and analyses on water risk.
+She is also responsible for our monthly newsletter publications and communication to the media and recently showcased these skills at the World Water Week, where she was a lead rapporteur presenting key findings in the closing plenary.
+Dawn previously worked in a global investment bank analysing and mitigating non-financial risk in Asia Pacific.
 This included crisis management, business resiliency and geo-political risk assessment.
 She now continues her work in risk assessment with a new focus of China and water.
 Dawn has a background in science with a degree in Biology and Business.
 She chose this degree with a view to bridge the scientific world with the corporate & public sector to create synergistic opportunities that benefit our world.
 Dawn was born and bred in Hong Kong and has lived in France, England as well as Singapore & Beijing.

 About Debra Tan

-Debra heads the China Water Risk team.
-She was tasked with taking The Asia Water Project pilot to the next level and was responsible for the direction and build out of China Water Risk portal for ADM Capital Foundation.
-Debra started her career in finance, spending over a decade as a chartered accountant and investment banker.
+Debra heads the China Water Risk team and spearheaded the development and build out of the China Water Risk brand and website in 2011.
+Since then, she has written extensively about the water-energy-food nexus as well as reports analyzing the impact of water risks on certain sectors for financial institutions and corporates.
+She has also given numerous keynotes, moderated and participated in panel discussions and conferences around water issues to investors and corporates.
+Debra started her career in finance, spending over a decade as a chartered accountant and investment banker specializing in mergers & acquisitions and strategic advisory.
 She has lived and worked in Beijing, HK, KL, London, New York and Singapore.
-Debra left banking to explore her creative side.
-She has since pursued her interest in photography and within a year had her first solo exhibition sponsored by a global bank.
+Debra left banking to explore her creative side pursuing her interest in photography resulting in her first solo exhibition within a year.
 She also ran and organized hands-on philanthropic and luxury holidays for a small but global private members travel network and applied her auditing, financing and photography skills in the field for various charitable organizations and foundations.
-Debra believes that we can all make a difference, if only we see the ‘big picture’.

 Read more from Debra Tan